OpenSim2Real/hardware_repository/docs/build_instructions_pivot.rst

 Shaft Preparation
 -----------------

-The following parts are required for this step:

-TODO: Pictures

 Slide the 6mm diamter aluminum shaft into the hole of the cylindrical standoff.
 Slide the second lowest aluminum plate on top of the 4 threaded standoffs of length 1-1/2".